If you've finally built up some equity and are not sure whether you can afford an investment property, read on to calculate your costs.

 From a financial strategy perspective

-The answer to whether or not you can afford something – whether it's a holiday, a car, a piece of designer furniture or a share portfolio – will very often come down to your priorities.
-Sure – you could afford that overseas European vacation if you live on nothing but muesli and rice for the next six months – but is that a sacrifice you're willing to make?
+The answer to whether you can afford something, whether it's a holiday, a car, a piece of designer furniture or a share portfolio, will very often come down to your priorities.
+While you could afford that overseas European vacation if you live on nothing but muesli and rice for the next six months, is that a sacrifice you're willing to make?

 Deciding whether you can afford an investment property will, for many people, be a matter of first sorting out your priorities.
-Sure you might have made a gain on the home you live in and you're pretty confident you can meet the mortgage repayments once you have a tenant renting your place – but if having a longer term financial strategy is not on your radar – then I'm sure you can find a whole lot of other ways you might prefer to spend your time and money.
+You might have made a gain on the home you live in and you're pretty confident you can meet the mortgage repayments once you have a tenant renting your place, but if having a longer term financial strategy is not on your radar, then I'm sure you can find a lot of other ways you might prefer to spend your time and money.

 Questions you must ask

 - Why do I want to buy an investment property?

 - How will this fit into my long-term financial strategy?